-December 22nd is undoubtedly one of the most important throughout this period.
-This is the day when the famous Spanish Christmas lottery draw "El Gordo" takes place.
-The streets freeze and in the background (absolutely in every place) from the very morning you can hear the very characteristic "singing" of the numbers.
-I am firmly convinced that there is no Spaniard in Spain who hasn’t bought a lottery ticket at least once in his / her life.
-It can be said that December 22nd is the beginning of the official celebration.
+December 22nd is without doubt one of the most important days in the run-up to Christmas in Spain.
+This is the day when the drawing of the famous Spanish Christmas lottery "El Gordo" (meaning "fat man") takes place.
+The streets are dying down and from the very morning you can hear the very characteristic "singing" of numbers.
+I am convinced that there will be no Spaniard in all of Spain who has not bought a single Christmas lottery ticket at least once.
+The highest win to date in "El Gordo" was in 2011 near Tarragona - EUR 33 million.
+Nice Christmas gift, right?

-The Spanish Christmas Eve menu is very varied, most often they are seafood or poultry (e.g. turkey), although each region has a typical dish.
-Of course, the table must not lack freshly cut Spanish "jamón" ham and mandarins just brought from the orchard.
-Desserts usually consist of delicious "turrón" and marzipan, or desserts of Arabic origin made of almond and honey which are also popular.
-Once they were prepared in confectioneries of each city, now they can be bought ready in a store.
+The Spanish Christmas Eve menu is very varied, mostly seafood or poultry, although each region has a specific dish.
+Of course, the table also includes freshly cut Spanish ham "jamón" and mandarins that have just been brought from the orchard.
+Desserts usually consist of delicious "turrón" and marzipan, while Arabian desserts made of almonds and honey are also popular.
+They used to be prepared in the pastry shops of every city, now they can be bought in shops ready.

-At midnight, practicing Catholics go to the Midnight Mass (Misa del Gallo)
+Practicing Catholics go to the Midnight Mass (Misa del Gallo) at midnight.

-Christmas day is spent with family and friends, dinner is a solemn meal.
-In many places, roast mutton is traditionally prepared for this day, in others, like on Christmas Eve, seafood, poultry, Spanish ham and tangerines lead the way.
+Christmas Day in Spain is spent with family and friends, on this day the festive meal is the dinner.
+In many places, roast mutton is traditionally prepared for this day, in others, just like on Christmas Eve, seafood, poultry, Spanish ham and mandarins are in the lead.

 December 28th – Dia de los Inocentes

-I don't know if you know, but in Spain, December 28th is the equivalent of our Fools' Day.
-Of course, the best fun is for children who in some regions, mainly in small villages, visit the homes of their families and neighbors and receive sweets in exchange for a carol.
+Do you know that, according to the Christmas tradition in Spain, December 28th is the equivalent of our Fool's Day?
+Of course, the best fun is for children who, in some regions, mainly in small villages, visit their family's and neighbors' homes and receive sweets in return for a Christmas carol.

-Epiphany is celebrated extremely loudly.
-The day before, on January 5th, beautiful parades and performances are organized, during which tons of sweets are scattered.
-The children are waiting for them the most, because it is the Three Kings who bring gifts along with the "rain" of sweets.
-In Algeciras, children collect cans during the holidays to be able to prepare so-called Arrastre, which is nothing but cans on a string.
-They drag them along the streets on Januar 5th in the morning, making sure that the Three Kings do not bypass their home this night and give them gifts.
+The Epiphany is celebrated very loudly.
+The day before, on January 5th, there are beautiful parades and performances, the so-called Cabalgatas de Reyes, where tons of candies and sweets are spread.
+The children await them the most, because it is the Three Kings who bring them gifts together with the tons of sweets.
+In Algeciras, during the holidays, children collect cans to prepare the so-called Arrastre, which is nothing else than cans on a string.
+The kids are dragging these cans along the streets on the morning of January 5th so the Reyes do not miss their house that night and leave their gifts.

 Roscón de Reyes cake

-On January 6th, you eat a cake called "Roscón de Reyes", inside of which two objects are hidden: a bean seed and a figure of one of the Three Kings.
-The person who finds one of the Three Kings will not only be lucky in the New Year, but will also be crowned with a paper crown attached to the cake.
-A person who encounters bean seed will not only have to fight bad luck in the New Year, but also to provide the family with "Roscón de Reyes" next year.
+On January 6th, it is a tradition to eat a cake called "Roscón de Reyes", in which two objects are hidden – a grain of beans and a figure of one of the Reyes.
+A person who finds the character of one of the Kings will not only be lucky in a given year but will also be crowned with a paper crown attached to the cake.
+A person who comes across beans will not only have to fight bad luck in the New Year but also provide the family with "Roscón de Reyes" the following year.